VST/AU plug-in doesn't appear in Live

 - VST plug-ins might stop working when the stand-alone application of the plug-in gets moved, renamed or uninstalled.

-- It's recommended to always install VSTs directly to the correct destination folder, rather than manually moving the DLL file afterwards.
+- It's recommended to always install the VST file directly to the correct destination folder, rather than manually moving the DLL file afterwards.

 Certain plug-ins require Live to run with admin rights.
 For example plug-ins which offer the possibility to drag MIDI clips from the plug-in into Live, like Toontrack's EZDrummer.